 GeneCards Summary for GSTM4 Gene

 GSTM4 (Glutathione S-Transferase Mu 4) is a Protein Coding gene.
-Diseases associated with GSTM4 include tinea pedis.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
-An important paralog of this gene is GSTM3.
+Diseases associated with GSTM4 include Tinea Pedis.
+Among its related pathways are Glutathione metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
+An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM4 Gene

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 Active on 1-chloro-2,4-dinitrobenzene.